 It is very significant for all of us to understand the food safety principles.
 Clean and safe food is what ultimately determines our health and wellness!

 |Food safety guidelines logo.
 Photo courtesy: USDA.gov

-Since humans mostly standing at the end of the food chain, much of these toxic compounds may ultimately enter our body, directly or indirectly, in a gradual and increasing concentration (biomagnification), And, here is the catch!
-Larger insects/worms on the vegetable surface would be easily identified and removed, while micro organisms like bacteria, virus, and ova/cysts can be destroyed by cooking at high-temperatures.
+Since human beings are standing mostly at the end of the food chain, much of these toxic compounds may ultimately enter our body, either directly or indirectly, in a gradual and increasing concentration (biomagnification), And, here is the catch!
+Larger insects/worms in the vegetable would be easily spotted and removed, while microorganisms like bacteria, virus, and ova/cysts can be destroyed by cooking at high temperatures.
 But, how do you rid off chemicals and toxins that reside permanently in the food we consume?

-Here are some of the important tips to avoid wrong food selection:
+Here are some tips for better food selection:

 Always buy fresh, seasonal vegetables, and fruits grown at nearby organic farms.